 By educating you on what is beneficial, and what may contribute to imbalance, depending on your individual body type and condition, we can provide you with the information to feed yourself well.
 This is something you can do for yourself at home, every day.

 Acupuncture & Chinese Medicine may be able to improve your health conditions.
-Enter your details for a free 20 minute phone consultation.

 The World Health Organization (WHO) and the National Institute of Health (NIH) have deemed Acupuncture to be safe and effective for more than 35 common health conditions including chronic pain, anxiety, depression and digestive issues.